 In ArcGIS Pro, you can enable editor tracking on your data using the following methods:

-Editor tracking on the Manage tab
+- Check the Editor tracking option on the Manage tab in the Properties dialog box.

-Enable Editor Tracking geoprocessing tool
+- Use the Enable Editor Tracking geoprocessing tool.

 For this workflow, you use the first option, the Manage tab.